 What is Ayr Mount?

-Today, the home is owned and operated by Classical American Homes Preservation Trust and is open to the public with docent-led tours Wednesday – Sunday.
-The meticulously-kept grounds at Ayr Mount – as well as the Poet’s Walk, and the trails at the adjacent Historic Occoneechee Speedway Trail and James M. Johnston Nature Preserve, also owned by CAHPT— are open for your enjoyment every day of the week.
+Today, the home is owned and operated by Classical American Homes Preservation Trust and is open to the public with docent-led tours.
+The meticulously kept grounds of Ayr Mount and Poet’s Walk are open daily, as are our trails at the adjacent Historic Occoneechee Speedway Trail and James M. Johnston Nature Preserve.

 Who owns Ayr Mount?

 Ayr Mount historic house and its associated properties are owned and operated by Classical American Homes Preservation Trust.
 Ayr Mount was first purchased by Richard H. Jenrette in 1985 and was given to the Trust in 1993.
 Over time the Trust’s efforts to preserve and protect the site from future development have resulted in smaller purchases of adjacent properties.
-Today the Trust owns a total of 287 acres of land including the grounds around Ayr Mount historic site and the adjacent acreage across the Eno River.
-It has been made available to the public for their enjoyment.
+Today the Trust owns a total of 300 acres of land including the grounds around Ayr Mount historic site and the adjacent acreage across the Eno River.

 Is Ayr Mount a public park?

 Ayr Mount is a historic house and site owned and operated by a 501(c)3 non-profit organization, Classical American Homes Preservation Trust.
 It does not receive governmental funding and is supported by private donors.
-Its grounds and trails are part of a private cultural park open to the public for their enjoyment.
+The grounds and trails are part of a private cultural park open to the public.

 Where is Ayr Mount?